-Is Las Vegas on your Bucket List to visit?
+Is Las Vegas on your Bucket List in 2023?

-I’ve been four or five times now, staying in different hotels along the Strip to get a feel for my surrounds, because the Strip is lonnng and if you stay a few nights at each end, you’ll get more of a taste of what’s around you.
+I’ve been six or seven times now, staying in different hotels along the Strip to get a feel for my surrounds, because the Strip is lonnng and if you stay a few nights at each end, you’ll get more of a taste of what’s around you.

 My best tip: – stay in a couple of different hotels and take advantage of the fabulous hotel guest facilities, book more than one hotel on your Vegas vacation.
 My top hotel picks are below.

 These days it’s less known for gambling and casinos, and more about the spectacular live shows – I’ve picked 24 of my favorite shows in Las Vegas covering acrobatics to concerts to magic and everything in between.

-Actually you’ll find incredible Michelin-star restaurants, there’s a fabulous shopping scene with malls and even outlet shopping, so many live shows like several resident Cirque du Soleil shows, concerts with mega stars and sport, plus loads of crazy fun activities for the whole family.
+You’ll also find incredible Michelin-star restaurants, there’s a fabulous shopping scene with malls and awesome outlet shopping, concerts with mega stars and big sporting fixtures, plus loads of crazy fun activities for the whole family.

 It’s also helpful to know the inside tips for first-timers to Las Vegas like how to get around and how to get cheap deals.